Face Muscle Spasms and Muscle Pain

 What is myofascial pain?

 Myofascial pain is a condition affecting the skeletal muscles of the body and can affect the jaw, face, and neck muscles.
-Myofascial pain leads to trigger points (colloquially described as muscle knots) in the muscle tissue that can lead to severe pain and inability to move the affected body part.
+Myofascial pain leads to trigger points (colloquially described as muscle knots) in the muscle tissue that can lead to severe pain and inability to move the affected body part, or with a lot of discomfort.
 Anatomically, skeletal muscles are separated by layers of deep fascia which consist of collagen and other connective tissue.
 The elastic property of deep fascia is essential for normal and healthy muscle function, such as neck movement or chewing.
 Essentially, myofascial pain pertains to the damage of deep fascia and associated muscle malfunction.

 What are trigger points?
 What are other symptoms of myofascial pain?

 Trigger points can arise from acute trauma, repetitive overuse of muscles or without any particular reason.
-Trigger points are characterized as nodules that stimulate pain receptors when palpated by the clinician.
+Trigger points are characterized as nodules that stimulate pain receptors when touched.
 The trigger point can refer pain to other muscles and body parts.
 Some examples to illustrate how trigger points refer pain include:

 · pain felt behind the eyes caused by a trigger point in the neck muscles

-· a false toothache caused by a trigger point in the jaw muscles
+· a phantom toothache caused by a trigger point in the jaw muscles

 · temple headache caused by trigger points in the neck and jaw